PorthoGamesBR/my-notes/README.md

 ## 3. Installing
 To install this app to test or develop, you need to clone this repository.

+You need to have a react project already created for this, since this repo only contains the code that was modified, but not packages and other default react project files.
+If you do not have one already, see [this tutorial](https://create-react-app.dev).
+I created with create-react-app and to prevent possible errors, i would recommend doing the same.

 If you just want to use the app, clone it right away: